 How to get around: Car, rental car (from Islay), bicycle (rental available) and limited bus service.

 How long to stay: Jura makes a lovely day trip from Islay.

 At first glance, Rum feels relatively barren.
-Only 30 people call it home and consequently the goat population outnumbers the humans by 10:1.
+Only 30 people call it home and consequently, the goat population outnumbers the humans by 10:1.
 The landscape is hilly, treacherous and wet, ideal for wildlife and nature walks but more difficult for carving out a living.

 Visitors should bring good hiking shoes and be prepared to walk uphill at least some of the time.
-They’ll be treated to breathtaking scenery and may even see a few of the red deer.
+They’ll be treated to breathtaking scenery and may even see a few red deer.
 Deer were introduced to the island when textile tycoon John Bullough purchased Rum as his hunting playground in 1888.

 Today, visitors can see the outside of Kinloch Castle, a Victorian mansion built in 1900 by his son, George.